Extended Uncertainty Principle via Dirac Quantization: Introduction

-Our approach differs from these approaches in one \emph{fundamental way}: we study the particle dynamics by embedding the 4-dimensional curved space-time in $m$-dimensional flat geometry (where $m > 4$).
-More specifically, the dynamics of a point particle in a curved space-time $\mathcal{P}$ is mapped to the dynamics in a flat higher-dimensional space $\mathcal{Q}$ with a set of constraints $\left\{\phi\right\}$.
-Since the higher-dimensional geometry is flat, the generators of translation in this are well defined.
+Our approach differs from these approaches in one \emph{fundamental way}: we study the particle dynamics by embedding the 4-dimensional curved space-time in an $(4+m)$-dimensional flat geometry.
+More specifically, the dynamics of a point particle in a curved space-time $\mathcal{P}$ is mapped to the dynamics in a flat higher-dimensional space $\mathcal{Q}$ with a set of holonomic constraints $\left\{\phi\right\}$.
+Since the higher-dimensional geometry is flat, the generators of translation in this space are well-defined.
 Hence, we can superimpose translations in $m$-orthogonal directions linearly.
-Unlike earlier approaches, embedding in higher-dimensional flat geometry provides an unambiguous definition of plane waves in arbitrary 4-dimensional space-time.
+Unlike earlier approaches, embedding in a higher-dimensional flat geometry provides an unambiguous definition of plane waves in arbitrary 4-dimensional space-time.

-While the position and momenta satisfy the standard commutation relations (Poisson brackets) in the $m-$dimensional flat geometry, as we show, the commutation relations of the effective 4-dimensions have corrections related to the curvature of the 4-dimensional space-time.
-We obtain the commutation relations using Dirac's constraint quantization~\cite{dirac1950generalized}.
-Specifically, we impose the set of constraints $\{ \phi \}$ on the Dirac Hamiltonian and derive the 4-dimensional commutation relations.
-The advantage of Dirac's procedure is that it is independent of the embedding class and is independent of the 4-dimensional space-time $\mathcal{P}$.
-Also, the Dirac quantization procedure allows us to study the effective dynamics through the use of generalized Poisson brackets up to ${\cal O}(\hbar^2)$.
+While the position and momenta satisfy the standard commutation relations (Poisson brackets) in the $(4+m)-$dimensional flat geometry, as we show, the commutation relations of the effective 4-dimensions have corrections related to the curvature of the 4-dimensional space-time.
+We obtain the commutation relations using Dirac's constraint quantization procedure~\cite{dirac1950generalized}.

-We show that the Dirac quantization procedure allows us to completely capture the dynamics of a particle in 4-dimensional curved space-time through the modified position-momentum algebra.
-The modifications are proportional to the curvature invariants (like Ricci scalar, Kretschmann scalar).
-Thus, the curvature corrections introduce modifications in the largest possible scales --- \emph{infrared}.
+We show that Dirac's procedure allows us to completely capture the dynamics of a particle in 4-dimensional curved space-time through a modified position-momentum algebra.
+The modifications are proportional to curvature invariants (like the Ricci and Kretschmann scalar).
+Thus, the curvature corrections introduce modifications in the largest possible scales, i.e., the \emph{infrared} regime.
 Interestingly, our analysis provides an independent route to understanding the Extended Uncertainty principle (EUP) that has been proposed in the literature~\cite{Park:2007az,Bolen:2004sq,Bambi:2007ty,costa2016extended}.
 One of the generic predictions of EUP is the modifications to the standard uncertainty principle: